MdDanishAlam7700/Bank-Loan-Analysis---Tableau/README.md

 # Bank-Loan-Analysis---Tableau
 The complete process of building a data analysis project using popular tools such as Tableau and sql.
-# Data Analysis Project Using Tableau and SQL

 This project involves the use of Tableau and SQL for data analysis and visualization.
 The goal is to extract meaningful insights from a dataset and present them in a visually appealing and understandable manner.

 ## Project Overview